My Personal History Book

 After the representative of Department got a degree, the President

 of Kagoshima Women's University, Mr. Sunagawa congratulated on the graduates.
-He

-a deep impression and courage on the school-mates.
+made a deep impression and courage on the school-mates.

 That must give a hope and encourage people who have same handicap.